muratko357/Portfolio/README.md

 _Tools: Power BI, DAX_

-This interactive Power BI dashboard leverages the V-Dem Dataset (Varieties of Democracy) and provides a comprehensive analysis of the Rule of Law Index and related indicators from 1789 to 2023, offering insights into governance standards across various nations, with a focus on EU members and candidate countries.
-In order to enrich the dataset, I added calculated columns for Geographic Regions, EU Candidates, and EU Membership Status based on historical data, allowing users to explore trends within specific regional contexts and EU expansion over time.
-Key features include:
+This interactive Power BI dashboard leverages the V-Dem Dataset (Varieties of Democracy) to analyze the Rule of Law Index and related indicators from 1789 to 2023.
+By integrating advanced DAX calculations, it dynamically explores historical trends in judicial independence, access to justice, transparent laws with predictable enforcement, and more.
+Offering perspectives on governance evolutions across world regions and individual countries, this tool equips researchers, policymakers, and security analysts with actionable insights into institutional resilience, societal stability, and democratic progress.

 <img align="left" width="240" height="160"  alt="Inventory Dashboard" style="margin: 0 10px 0 0;" src="Images/RL-Main_page.png"/>
 <img align="left" width="240" height="160"  alt="Inventory Dashboard" style="margin: 0 10px 0 0;" src="Images/RL-Drill_through_page.png"/>